 How predictive models determine conversion likelihood

-With all these potential applications, it might seem magical that a bit of math can do so much to see into customers’ likely future behaviors.
-The math is actually quite complex because it analyzes lots and lots of customer data with highly accurate algorithms.
+With all these potential applications, it might seem magical that a bit of math can see into customers’ likely future behaviors for upsell and cross-sell prediction.
+The math is actually quite complex because it analyzes lots of customer data with highly accurate algorithms.
 So how exactly does that work?

 In propensity modeling, the mathematical model examines each row of data — in this case, representing a single customer — and runs those data points through a complex mathematical process.
 The outcome of that process is a prediction of a class.
 In this case, the class is whether the customer fits the category of “likely to convert with the cross-sell/upsell offer” or “not likely to convert.”